What is Exception Handling in Java?: try, catch, throw, finally

 It is used with variables, methods, and classes.It is with the try-catch block in exception handling.Used with objects

-Once declared, the final variable becomes constant and can't be modifiedfinally block cleans up all the resources used in the try blockfinalize method performs the cleaning concerning object before its destruction
+Once declared, the final variable becomes constant and can't be modified.
+A sub-class can neither override a final method nor can the final class be inherited.finally block cleans up all the resources used in the try blockfinalize method performs the cleaning concerning the object before its destruction

-• throw keyword is used to throw an exception explicitly.
+• The throw keyword is used to explicitly throw a checked or an unchecked exception.

 • We can also define our own set of conditions for which we can throw an exception explicitly using the throw keyword.

-• The flow of execution of the program stops immediately after the throw statement is executed and the nearest try block is checked to see if it has a catch statement that matches the type of exception.
+• The program's execution flow stops immediately after the throw statement is executed, and the nearest try block is checked to see if it has a catch statement that matches the type of exception.

 Syntax